KlausMikhaelson/htn-web-extension/README.md

 ## How to Use

+### First Time Setup

 1. Click the extension icon in your browser toolbar
+2. You'll see a "Sign In" button - click it to authenticate
+3. A new tab will open with the Clerk authentication page
+4. Sign in using your preferred method (email, Google, etc.)
+5. After successful authentication, you'll be redirected back to the extension

+### Daily Use

+1. Click the extension icon in your browser toolbar
 2. The popup will show:
+   - Your user profile (name, email, profile picture)
+   - Sign out button
    - Total number of open tabs
    - List of all open tabs with:
      - Website icon (based on category)